cialoo/Juice-Shop-Walkthrough/README.md

 **Goal:** Gain access to other users accounts using SQL Injection.

 **1.** Injection "' OR 1=1--" into the "Email" and a random string in the "Password" field.
-- resulst - logged in as the administrator.
+- result - logged in as the administrator.
 - observation - website is vulnerable to a classic SQL Injection.

 **Conclusions**